Lartu/katalyn/docs/manual.md

 # This is a line comment
 ```

 Multiline comments: These are enclosed between `(*` and `*)`.
 Anything between these symbols is ignored, allowing for comments that span multiple lines.
+Again, a `;` is not needed in a multiline comment (although you may need to add it if the comment is in the middle of another line).

 Example:

 ```
 (* This is a
 multiline comment *)

+$a: (* You can also add comments in the middle of other statements *) 3 + 3;
 ```

 Multiline comments in Katalyn can be nested, meaning you can place one multiline comment inside another.